El Paso mass murder suspect pleads not guilty, accused of targeting Mexicans

 A four-page statement believed to have been written by the suspect and posted on 8chan, an online message board often used by extremists, called the Walmart attack “a response to the Hispanic invasion of Texas.”

-Reporting by Julio Cesar-Chavez in El Paso and Brad Brooks in Austin, Texas; Editing by Frank McGurty, David Gregorio and Daniel Wallis
+Reporting by Julio Cesar-Chavez in El Paso and Brad Brooks in Austin, Texas; Editing by Daniel Wallis and Tom Brown